Chinatowns in Asia: Japan

 In Japan, ethnic Chinese immigrants are called (kakyō).
 The largest Chinatown in Asia and one of the largest in the world is located in Yokohama and the city of Kobe has a growing Chinatown.
 Nagasaki's Chinatown (Japanese: (Shinchimachi), 新地町) was founded in 1698 AD.
 Most Chinese immigrants in Japan were from Taiwan who arrived during the Japanese colonial period.

-Nagashima Resort is Chinese Style Amusement Park.
-There is a Chinese restaurant called (Linlin), (林林) over there.

 Tokyo's Ikebukuro district is home to many ethnic Chinese who arrived in the 1980s.
 Though in Tokyo, this Chinatown is relatively small and unannounced compared to Yokohama's Chinatown just to the south of the city.

 Laos

 Vientiane contains a Chinatown on Samsenthai Road.